-The Low Birth Weight Development Center was founded in 1992 by Dr. Elizabeth Heyne and Roy Heyne, M.D. and has served over 5500 low birth weight children and parents.
+The Low Birth Weight Development Center was founded in 1992 by Dr. Elizabeth Heyne, PA-C, PsyD and Dr. Roy Heyne, MD and has served over 5500 low birth weight children and parents.
 Currently, we assist 350 families annually through our onsite services, home visits and outreach.

 LBWDC is committed to help families become self-sufficient and rely less on taxpayer assistance.

 With the lowest per-capita spending of any state, and nearly one of every four children living in poverty, this is the time to do just that.
 Recent research has shown that our programs help reduce the time infants spend in the Neonatal Intensive Care Unit by an average of 3 days per infant, saving the taxpayers more than $1 million per year.
 An investment in LBWDC yields $7 of savings to the public for every $1 of support.